telerik/winforms-docs/editors/textbox/adding-buttons-to-radtextbox.md

 {{endregion}}

 As you can see, we are also setting Padding of the buttons.
-This allows us to set some size
-              to these buttons bigger than the default one.
+This allows us to set some size to these buttons bigger than the default one.
 In addition, we are setting Margin of the buttons, so that there is some space between them.

-1. Now we should place the StackLayoutPanel in RadTextBox.
+2\.
+Now we should place the StackLayoutPanel in RadTextBox.
 In order to achieve the proper layout between the textbox part of RadTextBox and the buttons, we need to put the item responsible for the textbox part and the StackLayoutPanel in a DockLayoutPanel:
-            #_[C#]_

 {{source=..\SamplesCS\Editors\TextBoxWithButtons.cs region=dockLayoutPanel}}
 {{source=..\SamplesVB\Editors\TextBoxWithButtons.vb region=dockLayoutPanel}}